BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites-Linux.md

 The workshop uses the `pubs` sample database ported to PostgreSQL.
 Run the following commands in pgsql to create the workshop database and sample schema:

-Open DBeaver from your Start menu, and create two database connections — one for SQL Server and one for PostgreSQL.
+Open DBeaver from your Start menu, and create two database connections,  one for SQL Server and one for PostgreSQL.
 DBeaver will prompt you to download the required JDBC drivers automatically on first connection.

 - *SQL Server connection string example:* `jdbc:sqlserver://localhost:1433;databaseName=pubs`
 - *PostgreSQL connection string example:* `jdbc:postgresql://localhost:5432/postgres`